haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

    + We need to add tests about which changes we care about.
      For example add a build field, add a field which causes comment overlap on x,y.
      Delete a section, add a language flag, etc.
-   + it the algorithm just relatively shifts everything if you add a build field for example.
+   + The algorithm just relatively shifts everything if you add a build field for example.
      You know something got added because you can't find it in ExactPrintMeta.
 + Redo how common stanza's are handled (they're currently "merged" into sections directly, which is unrecoverable).
+ See the technical content section for more details on this.
-+ add support for comma printing,
++ Add support for comma printing.
-+ add support for braces.
 + add support for conditional branches.
+  See the technical content section for more details on this.

 A Previous attempts by [patrick](https://github.com/ptkato) for making this directly into cabal was [abandoned](https://github.com/haskell/cabal/pull/7626).
 In private they mentioned that they worked for the Haskell foundation for a while on this, but the contract expired and he moved on to another employer.
 However another issue they had with this was that there appeared to be no agreement on how to move forward with this specific problem.
-It was a somewhat chaotic debate.
+They found the debate somewhat chaotic, and didn't know to proceed.
 So at least what we can do with this proposal is come to a consensus what a good solution looks like.
 And let the perfect not be the enemy of good.